Deploying Workload Identity Manager on Kubernetes using Helm¶

 First create a file called

-containing your desired test certificate:# certificate.yaml kind: Certificate apiVersion: cert-manager.io/v1 metadata: annotations: firefly.venafi.com/policy-name: ${POLICY_NAME} spec: commonName: ${DOMAIN_NAME} issuerRef: name: firefly kind: Issuer group: firefly.venafi.com
+certificate.yamlcontaining your desired test certificate:# certificate.yaml kind: Certificate apiVersion: cert-manager.io/v1 metadata: annotations: firefly.venafi.com/policy-name: ${POLICY_NAME} spec: commonName: ${DOMAIN_NAME} issuerRef: name: firefly kind: Issuer group: firefly.venafi.com-

 Replace

-with your Firefly policy name, which you can find on the Policies page.
-Make sure you choose a policy which is associated with your Firefly configuration. -
+${POLICY_NAME}with your Workload Identity Manager policy name, which you can find by logging in and selecting your policy in the Policies > Workload Issuance Policies page.
+Make sure you choose a policy which is associated with your Workload Identity Manager configuration. -

 Replace